Enryun/Common_SwiftUI/README.md

 - `tint`: The color of the slider's active range and thumbs.
 - `backgroundColor`: The color of the slider's track.
 - `controlConfig`: [ControlConfig](#rangesliderconfiguration) is the configuration for the control's appearance including thumb tint, width, and shadow of `RangeSlider`.

+Allows users to select a closed range of values using two draggable thumbs.
+This component is highly customizable with options for defining the range limits, thumb spacing, and appearance.

 #### RangeSliderConfiguration: